 The Health Department’s Fetal Infant Mortality Review Program, in conjunction with children’s medical providers across the state, is striving to get the word out about its Safe Sleep initiative to parents, caregivers, first responders and healthcare providers.

-In 2011, the American Academy of Pediatrics (AAP) made its recommendation that all babies should sleep on their backs, in their own bed on a firm mattress with a fitted sheet and without any items like toys, blankets, bumpers, etc. The AAP says infants sleeping with an adult or another child is the most common factor associated with infant sleep-related deaths, and according to the Health Department, the majority of infant deaths in 2013 happened when babies were in the care of a non-parent caregiver.
+In 2011, the AAP made its recommendation that all babies should sleep on their backs, in their own bed on a firm mattress with a fitted sheet and without any items like toys, blankets, bumpers, etc. The AAP says infants sleeping with an adult or another child is the most common factor associated with infant sleep-related deaths, and according to the Health Department, the majority of infant deaths in 2013 happened when babies were in the care of a non-parent caregiver.

 “Both side and stomach (prone) sleeping substantially increase the risk of sleep-related death.
 Infants sleeping prone are up to 13 times more likely to die than those who sleep on their backs (supine),” says Vicki DeVito, associate professor of pediatrics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 DeVito says the risk increase may be a result of the baby re-breathing exhaled gases, causing high levels of carbon dioxide and low levels of oxygen; increased body temperature; and abnormal cardiovascular regulation.